Brdnn/brdnn/README.md

 # 👨‍💻 Brendon | Freelance Software Engineer | Malaysia 🇲🇾

-As a **freelance software engineer** with over six years of experience, I specialize in developing scalable applications and innovative solutions using **TypeScript, JavaScript, Node.js, Python,** and **PHP**.
+I am a self-taught software engineer and a business graduate with over six years of experience in the tech industry.
+My unique background in business and technology allows me to bridge the gap between technical solutions and strategic business objectives.
+I have participated in several innovative startups, taking on roles as Team Lead and Co-Founder, where I have successfully built projects from scratch.

 ## 🔧 Expertise
 - Full-stack development with a focus on modern frameworks.